notafishaxolotl/nixos/README.md

 ## Why there's a Waybar hypr config

-I reused my Waybar config for `niri`, so there's a `hypr` variant in Waybar — kept to avoid duplicating what already works for me.
+I reused my Waybar config for `niri`, so there's a `hypr` variant in Waybar — choose whichever works best for you.

 ---